Guidelines for researchers in Svalbard

 The fuel depot must not be located near protected cultural monuments or within their protection zones (see section on cultural monuments).

 If you are going to fly a drone, you must familiarize yourself with and follow the rules for drone flying.
-In addition, there are requirements for the pilot's competence.
-The requirements increase in line with the risk of flying.
-The Norwegian Civil Aviation Authority administers the provisions on drones and model aircraft: https://luftfartstilsynet.no/en/drones/
+The Norwegian Civil Aviation Authority administers the regulations regarding drones and model aircraft: https://luftfartstilsynet.no/en/drones/

-The National Security Authority (NSM) and the Norwegian Data Protection Authority provide information on which rules apply to filming and photography from the air.
-More information can be found here: https://nsm.no/areas-of-expertise/physical-security/airborne-sensor-systems/ and here: https://www.datatilsynet.no/personvern-pa-ulike-omrader/overvaking-og-sporing/droner---hva-er-lov/ (The Norwegian Data Protection Authority).
+The National Security Authority (NSM) and the Norwegian Data Protection Authority provide information on the rules that apply to aerial filming and photography.
+More information can be found here: https://nsm.no/areas-of-expertise/physical-security/airborne-sensor-systems/ and here: https://www.datatilsynet.no/personvern-pa-ulike-omrader/overvaking-og-sporing/droner---hva-er-lov/

 Camp and tenting

-Tenting or camping must be carried out in such a way that damage or wear and tear on vegetation is avoided to the greatest extent possible.
-Tents and other installations must, as far as possible, be placed on land free of vegetation.
+Camping or tenting should be carried out in a way that avoids damage or wear to vegetation to the greatest extent possible.
+Tents and other installations should be placed on vegetation-free ground as far as possible.

 Safety

-Anyone who travels outside settlements, with the exception of visitors and permanent residents who take part in organized tours, must have knowledge of protection against polar bear attacks.
-Necessary measures must be taken to avoid the risk of attack by polar bears and to be able to ward off such an attack without harming or killing the animal.
+Anyone travelling outside settlements, except for visitors and permanent residents who are part of an organised tour, is obliged to have knowledge of how to protect themselves against polar bear attacks.
+Necessary measures must be taken to avoid the risk of a polar bear attack and to be able to avert such an attack without harming or killing the animal.

-Anyone who travels outside settlements, with the exception of visitors and permanent residents who take part in organized tours, must have suitable means of scaring and chasing polar bears.
-It is mandatory to secure campsites against polar bears.
-We strongly recommend that you familiarize yourself with potential dangers on Svalbard and current preventive safety measures.
-Be sure you are familiar with the use of weapons and flare guns.
-We recommend that everyone who is going out in the field take a safety course.
-Responsible handling of weapons is important, both for your own safety, that of other people and the safety of polar bears.
+You must familiarize yourself with the possible dangers in Svalbard, as well as current preventive safety measures.
+Make sure you are familiar with the use of weapons and flare guns.
+We recommend that everyone who is going into the field take a safety course.
+Responsible handling of weapons is important, both for your own safety, the safety of other people, and the safety of the polar bear.

-It is a requirement that emergency beacon transmitters are present on all travels outside Management area 10 and that the Governor must know the identity of the transmitters.
-This will appear on the registration form.
+You must carry an emergency beacon with you when traveling outside of Management area 10, and the Governor must know the identity of the beacons.
+This is stated on the reporting form.